sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 ![FRR-BGP Unified Mgmt Framework](images/FRR-BGP-Unified-mgmt-frmwrk.png)

-1. Transformer common app owns the Open config data models related to BGP (which means no separate app module required for handling BGP yang objects).
+1. Transformer common app owns the Open config data models related to BGP (which means no separate app module required for handling BGP open-config and augmented YANG objects).

-    * openconfig-network-instance.yang
-    * openconfig-routing-policy.yang

 2. Provide annotations for required objects so that transformer core and common app will take care of handling them.